-Learn How the IL IAC Changes Can Affect Your Community & Code Officials
+Learn How the Illinois Accessibility Code Changes Can Affect Your Community and Code Officials

 - Shared access aisles for every handicapped parking space are now allowed

 - Exercise machines and equipment must be fully accessible

 - Play areas, elevated play areas, and amusement parks must allow handicapped access

 - Swimming pools must all have permanently located lifts

 Probably the biggest change in the actual code is that access aisles for every handicapped parking space are no longer required as they can now share an access aisle with the neighboring parking spot.
 This does not include diagonal parking spots that still require individual access aisles.
 This is an important update because now designers will be able to fit more parking spaces into the lots.